SpenceKonde/DxCore/megaavr/extras/Ref_PROGMEM.md

 * **PROGMEM_SECTION1** and **PROGMEM_SECTION3** can be accessed directly, like normal variables, provided FLMAP isset to 1 or 3 (3 is default).
 The above trick of adding 0x8000 to them to get them into the right hlf of the address space isn't needed - they are already there.

-* **PROGMEM_SECTION2** and **PROGMEM_SECTION0** can be accessed if the flashmap is pointed in the correct section BUT you do need to use somnething like the trick I showed aobove to offset the addresses by 32768;
+* **PROGMEM_SECTION2** and **PROGMEM_SECTION0** can be accessed if the flashmap is pointed in the correct section BUT you do need to use somnething like the trick I showed aobove to offset the addresses by 0x8000 (32768);

 * **PROGMEM_SECTION2** and **PROGMEM_SECTION3** are out of range of normal lpm (pgm_read_byte_near).
-You need to jump through the hoops described in any guide to progmem on larger AVRs to get a "farptr" THAT, in turn can be passed to pgm_read_byte_far().
+You need to jump through the hoops described in any guide to progmem on larger AVRs to get a "farptr", and THAT, in turn can be passed to pgm_read_byte_far().

 None of these things are particularly hard, but reading far progmem with the pgmspace macros is annoying, and has a larger performance penalty.
-While the actual instructios to read from the two methods don't take a different amount of time - ELPM and LPM are still 3-clock instructions, and LD is 2 plus 1 because it's flash (a fact that is buried in the instruction set manual, which refers us to a part of the datasheet with no mention of it, but "at a minimum 1 extra cycle is requires."), in practice, they are markedly slower because the macros in pgmspace arearen't super efficient, because they're little snippets of assembly which the compiler must treat as a black box, and they usually end up performing worse.
+While the actual instructios to read from the two methods don't take a different amount of time - ELPM and LPM are still 3-clock instructions, and LD is 2 plus 1 because it's flash (a fact that is buried in the instruction set manual, which refers us to a part of the datasheet with no mention of it, but "at a minimum 1 extra cycle is requires."), in practice, they are markedly slower because the macros in pgmspace don't really get much of any optimization - they're little snippets of assembly which the compiler must treat as a black box, and they usually end up performing worse.

+## For forward compatibility, don't use the last 512b of flash
+In the case of an application which does not change the flashmap it is suggested to not make use of the very last page (512b) of flash.
+In a future update, we have plans for an option to use that final page as a reserved area for things like pin function tables; by knowing the exact address of the table with certainty, significant optimizations are made possible.
+This will always be optional.

 ## Summary
 32k, 16k, and 8k parts work like other 32k modern AVRs and all the flash is automatically memory mapped and accessible.